MicrosoftDocs/connected-spaces/articles/known-issues.md

 ![You're browsing as a Guest message](media/known-issues-guest-browser.PNG "You're browsing as a Guest message")

-## You must activate Azure Stack Edge within 24 hours after the activation key is generated
+## You must activate Azure Stack Edge Pro (2 GPU) within 24 hours after the activation key is generated

 After you receive your activation key, you have 24 hours to use it.
-If you try to use an activation key after 24 hours have passed, Microsoft Azure Stack Edge will be activated, but it won't be paired to the store in the mobile app.
+If you try to use an activation key after 24 hours have passed, Azure Stack Edge Pro will be activated, but it won't be paired to the store in the mobile app.

 To work around this issue, generate the activation key again to unblock the store/gateway pairing.